shaardie/blog/content/infset.md

 ### Intersecting Sets

 One of the most basic operation on sets is to intersect them with each other.
-Due the possibility to differ countable sets and not countable sets, we are able to distinct two different situations.
+Due to the possibility to differ countable sets and not countable sets, we are able to distinct two different situations.

 #### One countable Set